chevere/action/README.md

 }
 ```

-## Trigger validation
+## Using actions

-Invoke your action main logic by passing the arguments you would pass to `main`.
-Action internally will validate arguments and return against all defined rules.
+Invoke action's main logic passing the arguments you would pass to `main`.
+Action internal runtime will validate arguments and return against all defined rules.

 💡 You can toy with this by running `php demo/demo.php`